brandonbohn/brandonbohn/README.md

 - 👋 Hi, I’m @brandonbohn
 - 👀 I’m interested in ...
-Frontend development, making new connections, living a digital nomad lifestyle.
+Frontend development, making new connections, living a digital nomad lifestyle, mentoring and developing the future leaders of tommorow.
 - 🌱 I’m currently learning ...
 Git, Bootstrap, Typescript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...brandonbohn@yahoo.com